ManojSimhaNN/simple_app/README.md

 Displays the title and description of the selected fruit.

-Tap the "Select Image" button to capture an image using the device's camera (web implementation using file_picker).
+Tap the "Camera" button to capture an image using the device's camera (web implementation using file_picker).

 The captured image is displayed on the detail screen.